alexblaessle/PyRW/README.md

 ## API

-The API of pyrw can be found [here1](http://pyrw.readthedocs.org/en/latest/pyrw.html#submodules "Der Linktitel")
+The API of pyrw can be found [here](http://pyrw.readthedocs.org/en/latest/pyrw.html#submodules "toAPI")